NickTsaizer/parolee/readme.md

 - **Autocomplete** — symbols, types, procedures, variables, keywords.
 Completions appear instantly even in large projects.
 Filtered by what you've typed.
 - **Go-to Definition** — navigate to symbol definitions across files.
 - **Signature help** — shows parameter info when typing function calls.
-- **Compiler error reporting** — real-time diagnostics from the Jai compiler in your editor.
 - **Background loading** — project imports resolve in the background with a progress indicator.
 Open files are ready to edit immediately.
-- **Full international support** — works with Cyrillic, CJK, emoji, and any Unicode in source code.
 - **Compatible with Neovim, VS Code, and any LSP client**.